mplspunk/awesome-privacy-engineering/README.md

 * [Faker](https://pypi.org/project/faker) - Faker is a Python package that generates fake data for you.
 * [Pynonymizer](https://pypi.org/project/pynonymizer/) - Pynonymizer is a universal tool for translating sensitive production database dumps into anonymized copies.
 * [Synthetic Data Vault](https://sdv.dev) - The Synthetic Data Vault (SDV) enables end users to easily generate Synthetic Data for different data modalities, including single table, multi-table and time series data.
-* [Synthetic Data Generation: Quality, Privacy, Bias (Workshop at ICLR 2021)](https://sdg-quality-privacy-bias.github.io/) - This workshop deals with the intersection of challenges regarding quality, privacy and bias in synthetic data generation.
+* [Synthetic Data Generation: Quality, Privacy, Bias (Workshop at ICLR 2021)](https://sdg-quality-privacy-bias.github.io/) - Workshop on the intersection of challenges regarding quality, privacy and bias in synthetic data generation.
+* [synthpop](https://cran.r-project.org/web/packages/synthpop/index.html) - R package for producing synthetic versions of microdata containing confidential information so that they are safe to be released to users for exploratory analysis.
+* [Synthea](https://synthetichealth.github.io/synthea/) - An open-source, synthetic patient generator that models the medical history of synthetic patients.
+* [Presidio Evaluator - Data Generator](
+https://github.com/microsoft/presidio-research/tree/master/presidio_evaluator/data_generator) - This data generator takes a text file with templates (e.g. my name is x]) and creates a list of InputSamples which contain fake PII entities instead of placeholders.
+* [Mimesis](https://github.com/lk-geimfari/mimesis) - Mimesis is a high-performance fake data generator for Python, which provides data for a variety of purposes in a variety of languages.
+* [plaitpy](https://github.com/plaitpy/plaitpy) - plait.py is a program for generating fake data from composable yaml templates.

 ### Differential Privacy and Federated Learning
 ---